Posted on behalf of Stephens, Anderson & Cummings on Feb 25, 2015 in Auto Accidents

 Have you lost a loved one due to the negligent actions of another motorist?

 When a driver fails to adhere to the traffic laws, they may be held accountable for the accidents and injuries they cause.
 If you or your family member was injured by a distracted driver, you may be able to hold him or her responsible for their negligence.
-Contact Stephens, Anderson & Cummings today, and learn how our experienced Texas injury attorneys can help you.
+Contact a personal injury lawyer from Stephens, Anderson & Cummings today, and learn how our experienced Texas injury attorneys can help you.